Our StoryEducate. Motivate. Liberate.

 Through the GCG’s, justice-involved individuals introduce themselves to community leaders, administrative authorities and legislators, and become engaged in the process of reform.
 The work they do affects people where they live and work, and enables them to “come out of the closet” and to be active and open members of their respective communities.

 Civil Survival started with one Game Changer Group in Kitsap County, WA.
-This has been duplicated and there are now GCGs in Olympia, Highline Community College, Kitsap County, and Eastern Washington.
-We are currently working to form a GCGs in Tacoma, and inside the women’s prison in Gig Harbor.
+This has been duplicated and there are now GCG’s in four counties Thurston, South King, Pierce , and Kitsap.
+We are working to form GCG’s in in more communities.
 Civil Survival and its GCG members have participated in a variety of activities designed to reduce barriers to reentry in Washington.

 - Our Executive Director, Tarra Simmons, is the co-chair of the statewide reentry Council and our Board Chair, Christopher Poulos, is the Executive Director of the Council.